Tanya (Judaism)

-The Tanya is the main work of the Chabad philosophy and the Chabad approach to Hasidic mysticism, as it defines its general interpretation and method.
+The Tanya is the main work of Chabad philosophy and the Chabad approach to Hasidic mysticism, as it defines its general interpretation and method.
 The subsequent extensive library of the Chabad school, authored by successive leaders, builds upon the approach of the Tanya.
-Chabad differed from "Mainstream Hasidism" in its search for philosophical investigation and intellectual analysis of Hasidic Torah exegesis.
+Chabad differed from mainstream Hasidism by its philosophical investigation and intellectual analysis of Hasidic Torah exegesis.
 This emphasised the mind as the route to internalising Hasidic mystical dveikus (emotional fervour), in contrast to general Hasidism's creative enthusiasm in faith.
-As a consequence, Chabad Hasidic writings are typically characterised by their systematic intellectual structure, while other classic texts of general Hasidic mysticism are usually more compiled or anecdotal in nature.
+Consequently, Chabad Hasidic writings are typically characterised by their systematic intellectual structure, while other classic texts of general Hasidic mysticism are usually more compiled or anecdotal.

-As one of the founding figures of Hasidic mysticism, Schneur Zalman and his approach in the Tanya are venerated by other Hasidic schools, although they tend to avoid its meditative methods.
-In Chabad, it is called "the Written Torah of Hasidus", with the many subsequent Chabad writings being relatively "Oral Torah" explanation.
-In it, Schneur Zalman brings the new interpretations of Jewish mysticism by the Baal Shem Tov, founder of Hasidism, into philosophical articulation and definition.
-This intellectual form synthesises Hasidic Divine Omnipresence and Jewish soulfulness with other historical components of Rabbinic literature, embodied in the Talmud, Medieval philosophy, Musar (ethical) literature and Lurianic Kabbalah.
-The Tanya has therefore been seen in Chabad as the defining Hasidic text, and a subsequent stage of Jewish mystical evolution.
+As one of the founding figures of Hasidic mysticism, Schneur Zalman and his approach in the Tanya are revered by some other Hasidic schools, although they tend to avoid its meditative methods.
+In Chabad, it is called "the Written Torah of Hasidus", with the subsequent Chabad corpus being the analogical Oral Torah.
+In it, Zalman brings the new interpretations of Jewish mysticism by the Baal Shem Tov, founder of Hasidism, into philosophical articulation and definition.
+This intellectual form synthesises Hasidic concepts of divine omnipresence and Jewish soulfulness with other historical components of Rabbinic literature, embodied in the Talmud, Jewish philosophy, Musar (ethical) literature and Lurianic Kabbalah.
+The Tanya has therefore been seen in Chabad as the defining Hasidic text and a subsequent stage of Jewish mystical evolution.

 Background to the Chabad approach

 The Tanya deals with Jewish spirituality, psychology and theology from the point of view of Hasidic philosophy and its inner explanations of Kabbalah (Jewish mysticism).
-It offers advice for each individual on how to serve God in their daily life.
+It offers advice for each individual on how to serve God in his daily life.